Welcome to MusicDayz

 Stikkan Andersson is born in Mariestad, Sweden.
 He will find international success as Stig Andersson, manager of Abba.

-Agnetha Faltskog records Jag Var Sa Kar (I Was So In Love) at Philips Studio, Stockholm, Sweden, Europe.
-It will reach No1 in the Swedish Pop Singles Chart and Agnetha will find greater international success as a member of Abba.
+Jag Var Sa Kar (I Was So In Love) by Agnetha Faltskog reaches No1 in the Pop Singles Chart in Sweden, Europe.
+Agnetha will find greater international success as a member of Abba.

 Abba release a new single, Dancing Queen, in the USA on Atlantic Records.